Rockstar Developer University resources background

 2. The Pragmatic Programmer by Andrew Hunt and David Thomas

 What it is: A career guidebook disguised as a technical book.
-The updated 20th anniversary edition (2019) covers tools, techniques, and — more importantly — the professional mindset that separates good developers from great ones.
+The updated 20th anniversary edition (2019) covers tools, techniques, and, more importantly, the professional mindset that separates good developers from great ones.

 Why it belongs on this list: Most technical books teach you a skill.
 This one teaches you how to think about your craft.
-The concept of the "tracer bullet" for iterative development, the idea of treating yourself as a craftsperson rather than just an employee, the focus on taking real ownership of your work — these ideas are not discussed anywhere near enough in developer culture.
+The concept of the "tracer bullet" for iterative development, the idea of treating yourself as a craftsperson rather than just an employee, the focus on taking real ownership of your work.
+These ideas are not discussed anywhere near enough in developer culture.

 Hunt and Thomas cover topics that span the entire career arc: how to communicate technical ideas clearly, how to avoid duplication in your codebase and your thinking, how to build code that is testable by design, and how to stay sharp in a field that changes constantly.